Skip to main content

 CI will continue to provide accessible communications and materials at no cost pertaining to the specific needs of an individual in a timely fashion by committing to the following:

-• Maintaining policies and procedures for creating accessible material for our varying departments
+• Maintaining policies and procedures for creating accessible material for varying departments

-• Effective January 1, 2015, ensure processes to provide feedback are accessible to all persons with disabilities, upon request.
+• Continue to commit to ensuring processes to provide feedback are accessible to all individuals with disabilities, upon request

-• Effective January 1, 2016, all public information is available in an accessible format or by request for specialized formatting
+• Continue to commit to ensuring all public information is readily available in an accessible format by request for specialized formatting

 Employment Accessibility Standards

 CI is committed to offering fair and accessible employment practices.
-We take steps to notify internal personnel and the general public of our ability to accommodate people with disabilities during a recruitment and/or assessment period and also upon hiring.
+We notify internal personnel and the general public of our ability to accommodate people with disabilities during a recruitment and/or assessment period and also upon hiring.

-CI also takes steps to ensure the accessibility needs of employees with disabilities are taken into account during performance management and career development.
+• CI also takes steps to ensure the accessibility needs of employees with disabilities are taken into account during performance management, career development and redeployment

-CI is committed to ensuring all employees have a safe and accessible work area and take required steps to remove any identified barriers that prove problematic to employees with disabilities.
+• CI is committed to ensuring all employees have a safe and accessible work area and takes required steps to remove any identified barriers that prove problematic to employees with disabilities

 Design of Public Spaces

-CI will meet the accessibility standards by relying on the building(s) external management services to address any and all public spaces.
+CI is committed to meeting the accessibility standards by relying on the building(s) external management services to address any and all public spaces.
+At CI, waiting areas have procedures for preventative, emergency maintenance, and temporary disruptions when accessible elements are not in working order.

 Contact Information

 Accessible formats of this document are available free upon request.
-Please contact the above noted individuals to obtain for your specific needs.
+Please use the contact information above to request a format that meets your specific needs.

 Multi-Year Plan

-Below is a road map of the actions that have been taken in accordance with AODA regulation, along with the actions that will be implemented.
+Below is a road map of the actions that have been taken in accordance with AODA & AMA regulation, along with the actions that have and will be implemented.

 • Created and posted the Customer Service Policy on CI’s external website and company intranet.

-• CI provides training to corporate employees, contractors, summer students, co-op students, and temporary employees with respect to Ontario’s Accessibility Standards as it relates to our business and persons with disabilities, both as colleagues or customers.
+• Provided and continues to provide training to corporate employees, contractors, summer students, co-op students, and temporary employees with respect to Ontario’s Accessibility Standards as it relates to our business and persons with disabilities, as colleagues and/or customers.

 • CI’s corporate training program is provided upon hiring through onboarding.
 CI provided all corporate employees the necessary training to meet the requirements under Accessibility laws and this was completed on January 1, 2015.

-The policy is completed and posted on the company’s various external websites and on the company intranet.
+• The policy is completed and posted on the company’s various external website and on the company intranet.

 Completed